teradici/pcoip-agent-azure-templates/azure/README.md

 # Deploy Teradici PCoIP Standard Agent on Microsoft Azure

-This will create a Storage Account, a VNet and a Microsoft Windows Server 2016 VM (with Teradici PCoIP Standard Agent installed) in your Microsoft Azure account
+This will create a new Resource Group with a Storage Account, a VNet and a Microsoft Windows Server 2016 VM (with Teradici PCoIP Standard Agent installed) in your Microsoft Azure account

 ### What you need before you start the deployment